-1. Do their clients achieve measurable, substantial results?
+1. Do clients achieve measurable, substantial results?

 You don’t have time to waste on people with no track record of achieving results.

 Talk the detail of how much extra revenue they’re making as a result of working together.

-Lots of life coaches, who specialise in motivation and self-development, have taken to calling themselves business coaches.
+Many life coaches, who specialise in motivation and self-development, call themselves business coaches.

 A true business coach will specific knowledge of business strategies that will add tremendous value to your business.

 For example, I have a track record in marketing.